PedroCorreiaLuis/Scala-Design-Patterns/README.md

 # Scala-Design-Patterns
 ### My vision of common design patterns in Scala

-The goal of this project is to build common design patterns and build them using Scala functional programming.
+The goal of this project is to build common design patterns and build them using Scala.

  Here is a list of those patterns: